 9) Higher Work Satisfaction.
 A recent study by the Associated Press & NORC Center For Public Affairs found that 92% of workers aged 50 or older say they are very or somewhat satisfied with their job.
 While only 80% of those under 30 report the same thing.
 Only 38% of young adults say they are deeply satisfied with their work, while 63% of those age 65 and older admit to such deep satisfaction.
 It is believed that by the time we age to a certain level we have found the type of work that we feel is fulfilling and satisfying.

 Sure there are some downsides to the aging process, but I’m convinced it is time to start focusing on the upside instead.
 Face it, when we point out the negatives without the benefits, we tell ourselves and those younger than us that the best part of life is over.
 And frankly, my experiences so far don’t even come close to that being true.
-As I close in on turning 59 this year, my life is at a wonderful place physically, mentally and emotionally.
+Now at over 60, my life is at a wonderful place physically, mentally and emotionally.
 And even if I must gradually give in some on the physical side, the benefits on the mental and emotional side of the equation more than offset the trade.
 After all, the only way our culture will ever turn the tide to recognizing, honoring and valuing the experience of age is if we fearlessly face it ourselves.
 I think it’s SMART to be ready—what about you?